CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## VSCode terminal

 VSCode has an integrated `VSCode terminal`.
 It has some advantages for developers that the standard `bash terminal` does not have.
 It is great to use it for everything around code in containers.
-You can open more then one `VSCode terminal` if you need to.
-For example if you run a web server.
+You can open more than one `VSCode terminal` if you need to.
+For example, if you run a web server.
 If the `VSCode terminal` is not opened simply press `Ctrl+j` to open it and the same to close it.
-Inside `VSCode terminal`, we will create a sample project:
+Inside the `VSCode terminal`, we will create a sample project:

 ```bash
 cd ~/rustprojects